lvgl/blog/_posts/2018-12-13-extend-lvgl-objects.md

 It might look a little bit complicated.
 But usually you don't have to write a totally new design function, just extend the existing one.

-Let's continue the previous button + temperature example and display the stored temperature data on the button using a custom design function.
+Let's continue the previous "button + temperature" example and display the stored temperature data on the button using a custom design function.
+For simplicity the text is not aligned vertically.

 ![Extended design function adds custom text to a LittlevGL button](/assets/extend_lvgl_objects/design1.png) _Extended design function adds custom text to a LittlevGL button_